Overview of Internship in Clinical Psychology

 Practice ethically and with sensitivity to individual and cultural differences – All psychologists should be able to practice ethically and with sensitivity to cultural and individual differences that impact their clinical and professional activities.

-The psychology training program values diversity and evaluates interns on multicultural competencies.
-The internship has a series of diversity didactics during the year, and interns have numerous opportunities for supervised experiences in clinical services delivered to an ethnically and culturally diverse client population within San Antonio and the surrounding communities (over 60% of the population in this area is Hispanic).
-The internship provides routine discussion of diversity issues within the context of clinical supervision and formal didactic seminars.
+The psychology training program evaluates interns on multicultural competencies.
+The internship has a series of didactics during the year, and interns have numerous opportunities for supervised experiences in clinical services delivered to various client populations within San Antonio and the surrounding communities (over 60% of the population in this area is Hispanic).
+The internship provides routine discussion of issues within the context of clinical supervision and formal didactic seminars.

 We routinely accept International students into our program and are well-versed regarding visa requirements as well as having an Office of International Services on campus. https://wp.uthscsa.edu/ois/